shashankyld/orbslam3_ROS/README.md

 ```
 2. Create a contianer
 ```
-# Change the "-v" tag to mount your local dataset file(directory where you downloaded your data set) on the docker container
+# Change the "-v" tag to mount your local dataset file(directory where you downloaded your data set) on the docker container at a location of choice
 docker run --privileged -v /home/shashank/Documents/photogrammetrylab/Docker_Containers/realsense_container/launch_from_host:/opt/ros/noetic/share/realsense2_camera/launch/from_host/ -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix noetic-orbslam3:v3.0
 ```